obolo/freeRaptor/README.md

 There exists the will to implement also the RFC 6330, also referred to by RaptorQ or RQ, but this is left for future work.

+## License

-This software is licensed under the GPLv3 license, making it free for everyone tu use, improve and modify: see <http://www.gnu.org/licenses/>.
+This software is licensed under the GPLv3 license, making it free for everyone tu use, examine, improve and modify: see <http://www.gnu.org/licenses/>.

 ### References
 [1] RFC5053, M. Luby, A. Shokrollahi, M. Watson, T. Stockhammer, IETF Standards Track, Oct.
 2007